raklein/presentation-rep-machine-learning-rovereto/README.md

 # presentation-rep-machine-learning-rovereto

-Talk I gave in Rovereto, Italy discussing big data, open science, machine learning, and paths forward in the replication crisis.
+(March 15, 2019, in Rovereto, Italy).
+Talk discussing big data, open science, machine learning, and paths forward in the replication crisis.

 # To use:
-- For viewing: See the final presentation in .pdf format script_cropped.pdf.
+- For viewing: See the final presentation in .pdf format.
-- For editing/reuse:
-1. Click clone or download (green button upper right), download the full project as .zip or clone the repository.
-2. Unzip to a local directory, then open the .rproj file in RStudio.
-3. From RStudio, open the r script file.
-Install required packages and knit (requires internet connection)

 # Title: Welcome to the era of big psychology
 # Abstract: